 Doctors also prescribe gonadotropin releasing hormone (GnRH) agonists to suppress the production of ovulation hormones and induce temporary menopause in an effort to regulate the growth of endometriosis.

-For women struggling with infertility due to endometriosis, surgery is sometimes performed to remove as much of the endometrium tissue as possible while leaving the reproductive system intact.
+For women struggling with infertility due to endometriosis, surgery is sometimes performed to remove as much of the endometrial tissue as possible while leaving the reproductive system intact.
 This is known as conservative surgery, in which the surgeon is careful to protect the uterus and ovaries.
 Although conservative surgery can successfully eliminate endometriosis and the associated pain, it cannot prevent it from returning.
 An alternative for women with endometriosis who desire to become pregnant is in vitro fertilization.

 If a woman’s endometriosis is severe, her physician may discuss the possibility of a hysterectomy.
 A hysterectomy is the removal of the cervix, uterus, and ovaries.
 If only the cervix and uterus are taken, then the ovaries will continue to produce estrogen, which can aggravate any endometriosis that remains and continue to cause pain.
 A hysterectomy is often the last resort for endometriosis patients, especially young women who wish to have children.
 It is impossible for a woman to become pregnant after she has had a hysterectomy.